ActiveInferenceInstitute/CEREBRUM/paper/components/supplemental_sections/Supplement_2_Novel_Linguistic_Cases.md

 In the orchestrative case, a model assumes the role of a coordinator that manages interactions between multiple model components, allocating computational resources and routing information to optimize overall system performance.
 This case is particularly valuable for distributed AI systems, edge computing, and complex multi-component cognitive architectures.

-The orchestrative case would introduce specialized coordination functions as would be formalized in Equation 21 (see Supplement 1).
+The orchestrative case would introduce specialized coordination functions, requiring formalisms to represent these scheduling and resource allocation policies.
 The key innovation is dynamic task decomposition and resource allocation that adapts to both the current context and system capabilities.

 ### 2.11.1 Unique Properties of the Orchestrative Case